LuisCombarizaGit/REACTprojects/README.md

 # REACTprojects
-Repository that contains projects done with React.js as front end librery
+Repository that contains projects done with React.js as front end library